How the digital revolution and digital engineering are making engineering tasks easier and influencing the requirements profiles for engineers.

 When it comes to actually building structures, it is already a huge advantage for efficiency when manufacturers supply clearly structured 3D data for every component directly.
 In the medium term, new approaches to 3D engineering tools and configurators are necessary to combat the ever-growing workload in engineering.
 Such tools and configurators must be intuitive, easy to use and simplify complex tasks.
 Ultimately, they need to offer clear productivity benefits compared to usual 3D engineering solutions.
 Digital engineering ensures engineers have the right tools to hand, for example in the form of the item Engineeringtool.
 These tools help them complete repetitive standard tasks much faster than when working in a conventional CAD environment.

-Are you interested in digitalisation and what the future of mechanical engineering holds?
+Are you interested in digitalization and what the future of mechanical engineering holds?

 Then we have something that might just help!